hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 $ mkdir results/counts
 ```

-In it's most basic form the htseq command requires only the BAM file and the GTF file.
+In it's most basic form the `htseq` command requires only the BAM file and the GTF file.
 We will add in a few additional parameters including `--format` to indicate BAM file, and `--stranded reverse` to specify that we have a stranded library created via the dUTP method.
 By default htseq-count will _ignore any reads that map to multiple locations_ on the genome.
 This results in undercounting but also helps reduce false positives.
 While multi-mappers are a feature that cannot be modified, there is a parameter that allows the user to filter reads by specifying a minimum alignment quality.

 You will notice at the end of the command we have added a redirection symbol.
 Since htseq-count outputs results to screen, we need to re-direct it to file.

 ```
-htseq-count --stranded reverse --format bam results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam data/reference_data/chr1-hg19_genes.gtf  >  results/counts/Mov10_oe_1.counts
+$ htseq-count --stranded reverse --format bam results/STAR/Mov10_oe_1_Aligned.sortedByCoord.out.bam data/reference_data/chr1-hg19_genes.gtf  >  results/counts/Mov10_oe_1.counts
 ```

 #### Exercise